← Back to writing

 In a company pitching at this layer:

-1. A candidate-to-human cycle time advantage that is measurable, not aspirational.
+1. A candidate-to-human cycle time advantage that is measurable.

 2. Access to fast trial jurisdictions baked into the operating plan from day one.